NSAPH-Projects/heat-alerts_RL/bayesian_model/README.md

 python prepare_data.py
 ```

 This will create a bunch of files under the folder `bayesian_model/data/preprocessed`.
-They are not too big, only a few MBs.

 The files will look like